Helping you grow closer to God

 And you might jot down Psalm 34 verse 17 and it goes on to verse 18.
 But this has been such a comfort to me.
 “The Lord is near to the brokenhearted and He saves those that are crushed in spirit.”
 Psalm 145:18 says, “The Lord is near to those who call on Him, to all who call upon Him in truth.”

 But what happens it’s so painful to see, our temptation is to push it down, push it down, push it down.
-And like a thin little layer followed by another thin little layer followed by another thin little layer, pretty soon your relationship with God, the light, it gets more and more opaque.
-And then instead of being an authentic, genuine follower you start faking it.
+And like a thin little layer followed by another thin little layer followed by another thin little layer, and then instead of being an authentic, genuine follower you start faking it.

 And if you’ve been around the game for a while, you know a few verses.
 Throw out a, “Praise the Lord” here, read the Bible now and then.
 You’ve got five or six verses that can keep you going.
 And you can kind of, right?
 All the while, while your soul is shrinking.
 And the enemy, you’re neutralized.
 You’re neutralized and that was the goal.
 And then you don’t feel worthy of praying, right?
 Then you don’t feel worth of being used.
 Then you don’t feel worthy.